AFoeee/dictionary-se-widget/README.md

 # Dictionary Widget
 This StreamElements custom widget displays a dictionary definition for a given command parameter.

-Special thanks to jevvv for the idea.
+Special thanks to jevvv and c4ldas.

 ## Description of operation: